Gui-Pires/primeiro-jogo-multiplayer/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto não possui nenhuma licença! 🚀